Air Algérie Flight 6289: Flight recorders analysis

 The contained engine failure should not have caused the aircraft to crash as it would not have resulted in control difficulty.
 With a contained engine failure on only one engine, the crew should have been able to return to the airport safely.
 A further confirmation was needed from the flight recorders to understand the situation on board that might have explained the exact cause of the crash.

 The flight recorders were retrieved from the wreckage on the same day of the accident.
 The CVR showed few signs of damage, while the FDR was exposed to fire.
 Both recorders' memory cards were in good condition, allowing a direct readout.
 On 13 March, the readout was performed by BEA.
-Due to the old age of the FDR, there were only six recorded parameters; time, pressure altitude, speed, magnetic heading, vertical acceleration, and send/receive VHF communication.
+Due to the old age of the FDR, there were only six recorded parameters: time, pressure altitude, speed, magnetic heading, vertical acceleration, and send/receive VHF communication.

-According to the recorders, during the preparation for the flight, First Officer Fatima had conducted the pre-departure checklist by herself as captain Benaouicha was running late.
-He eventually arrived when Fatima was about to give the pre-flight briefing to the crew members.
+According to the recorders, during the preparation for the flight, First Officer Yousfi had conducted the pre-departure checklist by herself as Captain Benaouicha was running late.
+He eventually arrived when Yousfi was about to give the pre-flight briefing to the crew members.
 During the taxiing, the captain could be heard conversing with the chief attendant, who was also in the cockpit, rather than paying attention to the flight operation.
-There was no discussion on the possible anomaly that might have occurred in-flight, as per the approved Air Algerie procedure.
+There was no discussion on the possible anomaly that might have occurred in-flight, as per the approved Air Algérie procedure.

-As the aircraft reached its rotation speed, Captain Benaouicha called for rotation.
-First Officer Fatima then asked for gear retraction.
+As the aircraft reached its rotation speed, Captain Benaouicha called for rotation (lift the nose wheel off the ground during takeoff).
+First Officer Yousfi then asked for gear retraction.
 A second later, a loud thump was heard, indicating the start of the left engine failure.
-Startled, First Officer Fatima immediately exclaimed the basmala several times, later asking "What's going on?".
-The Captain immediately took over the control and asked First Officer Fatima to let go of the controls.
-She stated that she had let go and later offered to retract the gear to the Captain, which was met with no response.
+Startled, the first officer immediately exclaimed the basmala several times, later asking "What's going on?"
+The captain immediately took over the control and asked Yousfi to let go of the controls.
+She stated that she had let go and later offered to retract the gear, to which the captain made no response.